Alex-Cannon/alex-cannon.github.io/README.md

 [Get started](https://jekyllrb.com/) with the Jekyll docs.

 # Get Started
-You can run my site locally to better understand Jekyll or just for fun!
 Follow these steps to get started:

 1) Follow the [Jekyll Installation](https://jekyllrb.com/docs/installation/) Guide.